mahmoud/words/posts/names_2013.md

    what is being returned.
 This enables rule #2.

 2. `ret` should be used when naming the value to be returned.
-The prevailing pattern here involves the construction of an empty mutable object that will be populated.
-The nature of `ret` is implied by the name of the method.
+The nature of the value in `ret` is implied by the name of the method.
+The prevailing patterns here involve the construction of an empty mutable object that will be populated, or the setting of a default.

-3. `req` and `resp` are vital abbreviations for constructing various service requests and responses.
-When `resp` is returned, it's acceptable if not preferred to `return resp` instead of using the `ret` naming convention.
+3. `req`, `resp`, and `conn` are vital abbreviations for constructing objects representing service requests, responses, and connections.
+A quick aside: when `resp` is returned, it's acceptable if not preferred to `return resp` instead of using the `ret` naming convention.

 4. Avoid plurals when a more container-descriptive name is available.
-For instance, `connections` implies the iterable nature of the value, but `connection_list`, `connection_set`, and `connection_map` resolve a lot more ambiguity.
+For instance, `conns` implies the iterable nature of the value, but `conn_list`, `conn_set`, and `conn_map` resolve a lot more ambiguity, at a cost of 3-4 characters.
+I've found this to be most true in function and module scopes, but for member variables where there's only one representation of that iterable present, a plural often looks and sounds better.

 5. When transcribing an algorithm from a paper, try hard to keep the variable names the same as the pseudocode, even if they break other naming conventions. (and don't forget to link to the paper in a comment).

+6. Use initialisms liberally.
+Within function scopes (e.g., ) and as a shortening technique for certain frequently-called functions or types (e.g., from operator import itemgetter as IG)

 - `ctx` is a common abbreviation for `context`
 - `i` and `j` are only variable name choices when there are 1-2